Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Cross-correlation Forecast

 \subsection{Evaluation Metrics}

 We focus on constraining the redshift-dependent IGL spectrum, $d(\nu I_\nu)/dz(\nu,z)$, from cross-correlating galaxies and the intensity field.
-The clustering and Poisson-noise amplitudes in the cross power spectrum are proportional to $b_I(z)d(\nu I_\nu)/dz(z,\nu)$ and $\left.d(\nu I_\nu)/dz\right|_{\rm g}(z,\nu)$, respectively (Eq.~\ref{E:Clx_clus}, \ref{E:Clx_sh}).
+The clustering and Poisson noise amplitudes in the cross power spectrum are proportional to $b_I(z)d(\nu I_\nu)/dz(z,\nu)$ and $\left.d(\nu I_\nu)/dz\right|_{\rm g}(z,\nu)$, respectively (Equations .~\ref{E:Clx_clus} and \ref{E:Clx_sh}).
 Therefore we forecast the signal-to-noise ratio (SNR) on these two quantities obtained from the cross power spectrum.
 Note $\left.d(\nu I_\nu)/dz\right|_{\rm g}(z,\nu)$ represents the IGL spectrum from the specific galaxies (tracers) used in the cross-correlation measurements, and does not equal the cosmic mean IGL spectrum, $d(\nu I_\nu)/dz(z,\nu)$.